brandybrawler/Intelligent-NPCs/README.md

 *   **Talking:** The NPC will attempt to engage in conversation with other nearby NPCs.
 *   **Food:** (Used in conjunction with the `Food?` flag on Activity Actors) When the NPC's hunger level is high enough, it will seek out the nearest unoccupied `BP_BaseActivityActor` that has its `Activity Type` set to `Food` and the `Food?` flag checked.
 *   **Work:** (Used in conjunction with the `Has A Job` and `Workstation` variables on the NPC) The NPC will exclusively interact with its assigned `Workstation` actor, unless it gets hungry, in which case it will seek out a `Food` activity.
+*   **Follow Player commands** This allows the NPCs to follow player commands.
+You have to add the AC_PlayerComponent to you player character blueprint for this to work and then set it up just like in the Thirdperson character demo blueprint.

 ## Troubleshooting

 *   **NPCs not moving:**

+    *   Make sure to add the AC_PlayerComponent in you player actor blueprint.
+Use the thirdperson demo character as reference on how to set it up.
     *   Ensure you have a `Nav Mesh Bounds Volume` in the level.
     *   Verify that the navigation mesh has been built.
     *   Confirm that the NPC is within the bounds of the NavMesh.